 While we don’t know for sure, perhaps Seti I felt that King Tut hadn’t gone far enough to undo the damage caused by his father.
 Or perhaps he was merely guilty by association.

 Also absent from the Abydos Kings List is Hatshepsut, the female pharaoh who ruled during the 18th Dynasty.
-And the foreign Hyksos rulers in control of Egypt during the Second Intermediate Period have been left off as well.
+And the foreign Hyksos rulers in control of Egypt during the Second Intermediate Period have been omitted as well.

 Seti’s list has been extremely important for the field of Egyptology, as it’s one of only several (mostly) complete lists of pharaohs that the Egyptians compiled.
 (The ancient Egyptians weren’t big on history for history’s sake.)
 The list is also one of the only to contain the names of obscure pharaohs who ruled during the First Intermediate Period.

-Interestingly, on the wall, there’s a rite inscribed over and over again for every single king.
+Interestingly, the list includes a rite inscribed over and over again for every single king.
 It’s a prayer for the deceased which also wishes for the prosperity of Upper and Lower Egypt.

 To the left of the list we see carvings of Seti I and a young Ramesses II.
 And on the opposite wall we can see the duo again pouring libations on an altar.

-At the opposite end of the hallway is an unfinished pillared hallway.
-The reliefs were clearly started by Ramesses II.
+At the opposite end of the hallway is an unfinished pillared hallway, in which the reliefs were clearly started by Ramesses II.
 And the hallway which leads out back is entirely adorned in Ramesses II’s artwork as well.

 Elsewhere, we can see captured geese being offered to Amun.
-The wild birds represent the volatile elements of one’s inner nature.
-Notably, scenes like this were very common in the non-royal tombs of the Old Kingdom.
+Geese were a symbol of Amun, but the scene is very reminiscent of the same bird-netting scenes depicted all over non-royal tombs of the Old Kingdom.

-The same scene’s presence here, then, is proof that those tomb carvings weren’t just ‘charming’ scenes from everyday life, but scenes that had a deep symbolic significance.
+The scene’s presence here is proof that those older tomb carvings weren’t just ‘charming’ scenes from everyday life, but had a deeper symbolic significance.
+In this case, bird netting likely symbolized the need for control over one’s volatile nature

 Walking out of the hallway, you’ll then find yourself outside and in front of one of Egypt’s most mysterious constructions.